 St. Angela Merici School strives to provide an atmosphere in which our students grow in their Roman Catholic faith and in which students learn and grow in an environment infused with lived Gospel values and Catholic social principles.
 Since the primary faith educators of children are the child’s parents, St. Angela Merici School acts as an extension of the Catholic home in supporting the parents’ instruction of Catholic values and love for the Eucharist.

-Catholic ideals and Gospel values permeate instruction throughout the school day and are not limited to the students’ religion class.
-Our students receive religious instruction for a daily minimum of 30 minutes in grades K through 4 and a daily minimum of 40 minutes in grades 5 – 8.
-In addition, our pastor and associate pastor visit classrooms regularly to enrich religious instruction.
+Catholic ideals and Gospel values permeate instruction throughout the school day and are not limited to the students’ religion classes.
+Our students receive religious instruction for a daily minimum of 30 minutes in our Lower School (K - 4) and a daily minimum of 40 minutes in our Upper School (5 – 8).
+In addition, our pastor, associate pastor and deacon visit classrooms regularly to enrich religious instruction.
 Religion instruction, including a Catholic understanding of human sexuality, follows the Diocese of Cleveland’s Religion Curriculum.

 Sacramental Preparation Programs